Possession and Distribution of Adderall or Ritalin Attorneys Monmouth County, NJ

 Freehold Adderall and Ritalin Distribution Defense Attorneys Protect Client’s Rights

 The ultimate goal of our Freehold criminal defense attorneys will be to have your charges dismissed, win your case, or at least to have your charges reduced to a lesser degree.
 We will first want to meet with you, examine the evidence being presented in your case, and determine what strategies will be ideal for your unique circumstance.

-With these charges, the intent to distribute is key.
-Our attorneys may strive to show that the evidence that you were intending to distribute for financial gain is merely circumstantial, and that there is insufficient proof that you should be charged with a higher degree crime.
+With these changes, the intent to distribute is key.
+Our attorneys may strive to show that the evidence that you were intending to distribute for financial gain is merely circumstantial and that there is insufficient proof that you should be charged with a higher degree crime.
 We will often examine exactly how the evidence was gathered to see if it can be thrown out as inadmissible.
 This may include a violation of your rights, illegal search and seizures, improper law enforcement behavior, coercion of witnesses, and more.

-As an additional note, due to the extreme difference between different degrees of charges, reducing the charges by even a single degree can mean the difference between a ten year prison sentence with mandatory incarceration and a lesser sentence with a presumption of non-incarceration.
-“Presumption of incarceration” is generally associated with first or second degree felonies in New Jersey, and essentially means that first-time offenders are not to be granted leniency in terms of prison sentences.
+As an additional note, due to the extreme difference between different degrees of charges, reducing the charges by even a single degree can mean the difference between a ten-year prison sentence with mandatory incarceration and a lesser sentence with a presumption of non-incarceration.
+“Presumption of incarceration” is generally associated with first or second-degree felonies in New Jersey, and essentially means that first-time offenders are not to be granted leniency in terms of prison sentences.